The

 Target audience

-Participation is free of charge and open to all interested stakeholders including ITU Member States, Sector Members, Associates and Academic Institutions and to any individual from a country that is a member of ITU and who wishes to contribute to the work.
-This also includes individuals who are members of international, regional and national organizations.
-The workshop will be in English only.
-Registration to the event is mandatory.
+Participation was free of charge and open to all interested stakeholders including ITU Member States, Sector Members, Associates and Academic Institutions and to any individual from a country that is a member of ITU and who wished to contribute to the work.
+This also included individuals who are members of international, regional and national organizations.
+The workshop was held in English only.
+Registration to the event was mandatory.